infinitepower18/Homepage-MobileSafari/README.md

 ## Known Issues

 ### Blank page when opening a new tab in iOS 18/visionOS 2
-Apple has confirmed it's an iOS 18/visionOS 2 bug and that they're working on a fix for a future update.
+This issue should be solved in iOS 18/visionOS 2 beta 4, please update to the latest version.
+If you continue to face issues, please report on GitHub.
 (FB14194963)

 ## Translations